alipsgh/tornado/README.md

 ### Citation

-Please cite the following papers, or thesis, if you plan to use Tornado or any of its components:
+Please kindly cite the following papers, or thesis, if you plan to use Tornado or any of its components:

 1. Pesaranghader, Ali. "__A Reservoir of Adaptive Algorithms for Online Learning from Evolving Data Streams__", Ph.D.
 Dissertation, Université d'Ottawa/University of Ottawa, 2018. <br />
 DOI: http://dx.doi.org/10.20381/ruor-22444